IgniteUI/indigo-design-docfx/en/sync-themes-plugin.md

 Once the prototype is successfully published to the cloud, you will be handed the link to it plus options to:

 - view it in the workspace it belongs to, which will open it up in a browser window
-- create usability study, which will initialize a remote [usability study](prototyping/set-up-a-user-test.md) and open it in a browser window for further configuration
+- create a usability test, which will initialize a remote [user test](prototyping/set-up-a-user-test.md) and open it in a browser window for further configuration
 - copy the prototype link to your clipboard in case you want to send it over email or use it to generate code

 Once you click on Done the plugin dialog will close and you can continue designing in Sketch.